amcherry91/NHL-ML-Prediction/README.md

 x_train, x_test, y_train, y_test = sklearn.model_selection.train_test_split(x, y, test_size= 0.1)
 ```

-To change the number of times that the model is trained change the value in 'range(5000)' in the following line of code
+To change the number of times that the model is trained, change the value in 'range(5000)' in the following line of code

 ```
 for _ in range(5000):